MatthijsKamstra/haxenode/05website/about.md

 #About Node website

-The cool part about *Node.js* that it's javascript for backend!
+The cool part about *Node.js* that it's JavaScript for back-end!
-You write javascript but for the backend!
+You write JavaScript but for the back-end!
-Did I mention backend?
+Did I mention back-end?

 But the important thing to know is that everything in *Node.js* is clean/minimal.
 You could rewrite every call, or use a framework that does all the heavy lifting.

-If you started this tutorials/examples from the beginnen you already seen [http in action](../00helloworld/about.md).
+If you started this tutorials/examples from the beginning you already seen [http in action](../00helloworld/about.md).
 Which tells the http classes that express (also) uses, it's nice to know how things work.
 But if you want to create a website I strongly suggest you use `ExpressJS`!!!